Raekwon McMillan

-Raekwon McMillan (born November 17, 1995) is an American professional football linebacker.
+Raekwon McMillan (born November 17, 1995) is a Former American professional football linebacker.
 He played college football for the Ohio State Buckeyes and was selected by the Miami Dolphins in the second round of the 2017 NFL draft.
 He has also played for the Las Vegas Raiders, New England Patriots, and Tennessee Titans.

 Early life

 McMillan was born in Midway, Georgia.
 He was named after rapper Raekwon of the Wu-Tang Clan.
 He attended Liberty County High School in Hinesville, Georgia.
 He won the High School Butkus Award in 2013.
 McMillan was a five-star recruit by Rivals.com and was the top-ranked inside linebacker in his class.

 College career

 McMillan played college football at Ohio State.
 As a freshman in 2014, he appeared in 13 games making 54 tackles, 2.5 sacks, an interception returned for 24 yards, and a pass defended.
 As a sophomore in 2015, he played 13 games with 119 tackles, 1.5 sacks, four passes defended, and a fumble recovery.
 As a junior in 2016, he played 13 games with 102 tackles, two sacks, five passes defended, and two forced fumbles.
 After his junior year, McMillan declared his intentions to enter the 2017 NFL draft.